-At present, the industry provides direct employment to about 35 million people.
+At present, the industry provides direct employment to about 35 million people holding the position of the second largest provider of employment after agriculture.
 The major concern which might hamper the growth prospects of the industry is the non-availability of quality & skilled manpower and the inadequacy of training facilities in the country.